Big City Family Fun

 Washington D.C.

-Washington, DC, offers another destination packed with history, culture and some of the best museums in the country, many of which are free.
+Washington, DC, offers another destination packed with history, culture.
+Some of the best museums in the U.S. are found in Washington, D.C.

 Southern California